Congress of the Republic of Texas: House of Representatives

-The House of Representatives was to be made up of 24-40 members. until such time as the population of the republic should exceed 100,000.
-When the population exceeded this number the house was to be made up of "not less than forty nor more than one hundred pieces provided that each county was entitled to at least one representative."
+The House of Representatives was to be made up of 24-40 members, until such time as the population of the republic should exceed 100,000.
+When the population exceeded this number the House was to be made up of "not less than forty nor more than one hundred pieces provided that each county was entitled to at least one representative."

 Members of the House were elected on the first Monday in September, each year and were elected to a one-year term.
-A member had to be twenty-five or older, a citizen of the republic, and a resident of his district for six months.
+A member had to at least be twenty-five years old, a citizen of the republic, and a resident of his district for six months.
 The House chose its speaker and had sole power of impeachment.

 Senate

-The Senate was chosen by districts that were as nearly equal as possible to the population of free men ("free negroes and Indians excepted") The Senate was to have a membership numbering "not less than one-third nor more than one-half that of the House."
+The Senate was chosen by districts that were as nearly equal as possible to the population of free men ("free negroes and Indians excepted").
+The Senate was to have a membership numbering "not less than one-third nor more than one-half that of the House."

 Senate districts were entitled to be represented by no more than one member.
 A senator had to be thirty or older, a citizen of the republic, and a resident of his district for one year.
 Senators were elected to three year terms, with one-third of the members being elected each year.
 The Vice President presided over the Senate, "but shall not vote on any question, unless the senate be equally divided."
 Beyond that, the Senate chose its own officers, including the President pro tem, and had sole responsibility to try impeachments.